aqbayadwala/Typescipt-handbook/03-Everyday Types.md

 const n: number = obj;
 ```

-> **Info** An interesting thing here:
+> **Info**:
-> Once a variable is assigned type `any`, typescript disables type-checking for any instruction which involves that variable.
+> An interesting thing here, once a variable is assigned type `any`, typescript disables type-checking for any instruction which involves that variable.
 Therefore in the above code, the last line works
 ```ts
 const n: number = obj;
 ```